icons8/lunacy-docs/docs/components_new.md

 <embed type="image/svg+xml" alt="component_auto_layout_reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/nfoh4DzycUK4PGMjgu8Xrg.svg" width="844" />

-Use it to reset only the **auto layout overrides** in an instance:
+Use it to reset **only the auto layout overrides** in an instance:

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/component_auto_layout_instance.png" height="auto"><source src="/public/component_auto_layout_instance.mp4" type="video/mp4"></video>

-Press the same button in the **Components** section to reset all overrides in the instance, including auto layout overrides.
+Press the same button in the **Components** section to **reset all overrides** in the instance, **including** auto layout overrides.
 Read more about this feature <a href="https://lunacy.docs.icons8.com/autolayout/#auto-layout-overrides" target="_blank">here</a>.

 ### Tint overrides

 A **tint** is a property you can add to a layer group or component.
 It’s useful for adding color to elements with semi-transparent parts or complex icons.
 Read more about them <a href="https://lunacy.docs.icons8.com/styling/#tints" target="_blank">here</a>.

-Tint overrides can be handy when you are designing tabs or panels with elements that can have different states expressed through different colors.
+Tint overrides are useful for designing tabs or panels with elements that can have different states expressed through different colors.

-<div class="callout callout--info"> <p><strong>Note:</strong> Before using tint overrides you should add default tints.</p> </div>
+<div class="callout callout--info"> <p><strong>Note:</strong> You'll need add <strong>default tints</strong> before you can create tint overrides.</p> </div>

 The demo below shows three instances of the same component.
 We applied a tint override to one of them, then moved to the main component and modified the default tint.
 The change applied only to the instances without the override:

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/component_tint_overrides.png" height="auto"><source src="/public/component_tint_overrides.mp4" type="video/mp4"></video>

 When you apply an override, the <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg"  width="16" > button appears in the **Tint** section of the right panel.
-Use it to remove the tint override.
+Use it to remove only the tint override.

 ### Hotspot overrides

-If there’s a hotspot in your layout, you can override its target frame.
+If there’s a <a href="https://lunacy.docs.icons8.com/prototyping/#hotspots" target="_blank">hotspot</a> in your layout, you can override its target frame.

 ## Components and auto layouts

 You’ve seen how using components makes the design process faster and much easier.
 Adding auto layouts to the mix speeds things up even more.

 Creating components with auto layout, then nesting those in larger auto layout frames makes it easy to manage complex designs and quickly update them when needed.

 If any spacing or padding distances seem off or you’re still in drafting mode, using components and auto layouts is the fastest way to test different versions of your designs.

 For example, there’s quite a few auto layouts in our profile card examples: